interplaynetary/p2p-template/README.md

 "From each according to his ability, to each according to his needs!"

+The distribution of surplus-roles through networks of mutual-contribution is a form of distributed-peer-discovery/matching!
+Finding collaborators who directly/transitively contribute to your self-actualization!

 **Let:**
 - **Total Recognition = True Recognition + False Recognition**